GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### The separation of architectural effort from implementation is a very powerful way of getting conceptual integrity on very large projects.
+> ### Maintenance cost is strongly affected by the number of users.
+More users find more bugs.
 >
 > ~ *Fred Brooks*